CSCI-2300/team-project-team1d/app/src/main/README.md

 Emra: Implementing the "Start New Game" button, updating the aesthetic of winner display

-Daniel: Creating the UML Diagram
+Daniel: Creating the UML Diagram and adding the framework for adding the AutoPlayer functionality.

 ## Overview
 Run the code with: ``gradle run``.
 You will click on a column to take your turn of placing a piece down, the first player who gets four in a row (vertically, horizontally, or diagonally) will win.
 If no one has four of the same color in a row, and the board is full, then the game will end in a tie.
 You may start a new game at any time.